Table of Contents

 The Assisted Living Program is available throughout New York City and State.
 It allows for a maximum of 4200 concurrent participants.
 It is estimated that the 4200 "beds" are distributed at between 80-100 different residences in 38 counties.
 Further, public officials have stated their commitment to adding 6000 new available slots in this program.
 To learn more, visit the program's official page.

 The application process is specific to one's current situation.
 Individuals already on Medicaid can contact participating ALP residences in their preferred geographic area to determine if a position is available.
-Persons hoping to qualify for Medicaid should contact their local Medicaid office or their local Area Agency on Aging.
+Persons hoping to qualify for Medicaid should contact their local Social Services office, their local Area Agency on Aging or a Medicaid planning professional.